KMIP integration is an Enterprise-only feature. Please reach out to

 Identify Your KMIP Server Endpoint

 Determine the address where your KMIP server is accessible.
-This should match one of the hostnames or IPs you specified when starting the KMIP server with the
+This should match one of the hostnames or IPs configured on the server entity in the UI.Example endpoints:

-5696, but this can be changed using the --listen-address flag when starting the server.2
+5696, but this can be changed using the --listen-address flag when starting the server.Prepare Certificate Files

 Organize the certificate materials you downloaded when generating the client certificate from the Infisical KMS project.
 You should have three files: